pivotal/docs-tap/scst-scan/offline-airgap.md

 To enable Grype in offline air-gapped environments:
 1. Create ConfigMap
 2. Create Patch Secret
-3. Configure tap-values.yaml to use `package_overlays` and update tap
+3. Configure tap-values.yaml to use `package_overlays`
+4. Update Tanzu Application Platform

 ## Using Grype